VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/PageInfo.md

 # PageInfo ==~object~==

-The `PageInfo` provides information about pagination in a connection.
+This type provides information about pagination in a connection.

 ## Fields